Danni Nicholls: 2012–2014

-Nicholls recorded her first full studio album, A Little Redemption, in Nashville, Tennessee at the Yackland Studios East Nashville, produced by Chris Donohue.
+Nicholls recorded her first studio album, A Little Redemption, in Nashville, Tennessee, at the Yackland Studios East Nashville, produced by Chris Donohue.
 The team included engineer and mixer Stephen Leiweke and musicians Will Kimbrough, Al Perkins, Billy Livsey, Jordan Hamlin, Brigitte DeMeyer and Butterfly Boucher amongst others.
-The album was released 1 July 2013.
-First Cuckoo of Spring from the album was featured in the TV series Sons of Anarchy (season 7 2014).
+The album was released on 1 July 2013.
+"First Cuckoo of Spring" from the album was featured in the TV series Sons of Anarchy (season 7, 2014).

 2015–2016

 Nicholls also recorded her second studio album Mockingbird Lane in Nashville, produced by Chris Donohue, engineered and mixed by Stephen Leiweke, and mastered by Alex McCullough.
 Musicians included Will Kimbrough, Ralph T Lofton, Brandy Zdan, Chris Donohue and Stephen Leiweke amongst others.
-The album was released 23 October 2015.
+The album was released on 23 October 2015.